berceanu/hpc-europa3-application/index.md

 better self-guiding of the laser (above the critical power) inside the gas jet, leading to an increased propagation distance.

-The experimental developments are strongly coupled with large-scale numeric simulations, which serve a dual purpose.
+The experimental developments are strongly coupled with numeric simulations, which serve a dual purpose.
 The first one is to guide the choice of laser (energy, duration, beam profile etc) and plasma (density, profile etc) parameters for the experimental campaign in order to optimize the accelerated electron beam's quality and shot-to-shot reproducibility, as well as maximize its energy.
-The second purpose of the numeric modelling would be to confront and interpret the experimental data, leading to new physical insights.
+The second purpose of the numeric modelling would be to interpret the experimental data, leading to new physical insights.

 ### 1.3.
 Contribution to research field development

-The main deliverable of the project should be a peer-reviewed publication in a (preferably open access) scientific journal, combining the experimental results with numerical modelling in order to achieve the main project objectives.
+The main deliverable of the project could be a peer-reviewed publication in a (preferably open access) scientific journal, combining the experimental results with numerical modelling in order to achieve the main project objectives.
 We will also release any data analysis tools and plugins developed in the process as open source software.
 The data produced by the large-scale simulations will also be released as self-documented HDF5/ADIOS files using the [openPMD standard](https://github.com/openPMD/openPMD-standard) for mesh-based metadata.
-If time permits, we will also contribute to the development of the main particle-in-cell codes used in the production runs.
+If time permits, we will also contribute to the development of the used particle-in-cell codes.

 On the experimental side, we will implement a new technique for resolving angularly the betatron spectrum emitted by the accelerated electron beam and